 CLUB MEMBERS

-A Club Member is a private individual being a member of an Affiliated Club who, wishing to be affiliated to the Company shall pay an annual subscription determined by the Annual General Meeting from time to time.
+A Club Member is a private individual being a member of an Affiliated Club who, has paid the annual subscription to Cycling Ireland determined by the Annual General Meeting from time to time.

 Club members shall have the right to attend and at the discretion of the chair to speak at, general meetings of the Company but not the right to vote at general meetings.